SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Host-Galaxy Properties

+The GMOS spectrum provides additional insight into the host-galaxy properties.
+We used the Penalized Pixel-Fitting code \citep[pPXF;][]{cappellari04, cappellari17} to simultaneously fit a stellar and gas component to the host galaxy spectrum, which allows for robust measurements of emission line fluxes.
+We measured the luminosity of the narrow H$\alpha$ line in the GMOS spectrum and applied the scaling between SFR and H$\alpha$ luminosity from \citet{osterbrock06} to obtain a SFR of $3.5 \times 10^{-3}$ M$_{\odot}$ yr$^{-1}$, which is smaller than, but consistent with, the value obtained from the SED fits.
 In addition to the bulk host galaxy properties, we can constrain the presence of AGN activity from the spectrum.
-We used the Penalized Pixel-Fitting code \citep[pPXF;][]{cappellari04, cappellari17} to simultaneously fit a stellar and gas component to the host galaxy spectrum, which allows for more robust measurements of emission line fluxes.
 From pPXF we measure an [\ion{O}{3}] 5007$\lambda$ emission line luminosity of $3.9 \times 10^{39}$~erg~s$^{-1}$.
 This is well below the median AGN [\ion{O}{3}] line luminosity indicating that the host galaxy does not harbor a strong AGN, but not ruling out the presence of low-luminosity AGN \citep[e.g.,][]{zakamska03, bongiorno10}.
+If the host galaxy harbors an AGN, we can use the bolometric luminosity scaling of \citet{pennell17} to estimate a bolometric luminosity of $\sim 3\times10^{44}$~erg~s$^{-1}$, similarly lying well below the median observed value \citep{woo02, lusso12}.

 In addition to straightforward line-luminosity measurements, we make use of well-accepted emission-line diagnostic diagrams to understand the host galaxy properties and activity levels.
 Again using pPXF, we estimated emission line fluxes and uncertainties from the GMOS spectrum.
 In the upper left panel of Figure \ref{fig:ew_bpt} we show the H$\alpha$ emission equivalent width (EW) as compared to the Lick H$\delta_A$ absorption index.
 The H$\alpha$ EW traces current star formation whereas the Lick H$\delta_A$ index traces star formation within the past Gyr.
 This diagram is commonly used to select post-merger and post-starburst systems based on their low current star formation rate but high recent star formation \citep[e.g.,][]{french18}.
 The host galaxy of ATLAS18mlw has Lick H$\delta_A$ $\simeq 2.4 \pm 1.0$ \AA, as measured by PyPHOT\footnote{\url{https://mfouesneau.github.io/docs/pyphot/\#}}, consistent with a quiescent Balmer strong galaxy, similar to many other TDE host galaxies.